deterralba/HTTP-log/documentation/choices.rst

 What's next?
 ------------

-Curses looks fun, data analysis also.
-Take a look at :mod:`playground` to change the default parameters of the simulation.
+Read :ref:`module_description` description to see were is what, then take a look at :mod:`playground` to change the default parameters of the simulation.

+For me, if think I will work on ``Curses``, it looks fun.
+Data analysis is also fun.